-Edited by Susan Ehringer with assistance from the Rules, Open Water, Long Distance, Recognition and Awards, Records and Tabulation, Championship and Legislation Committees.
+Edited by the USMS National Office with assistance from the Rules, Legislation, Open Water, Long Distance, Recognition and Awards, Championship, and Records & Tabulation Committees

-This is an official publication of United States Masters Swimming Inc., the national governing body for Masters swimming in the United States.
-Additional copies of this book may be purchased at a cost of \$6 from the USMS National Office at the above address.
+This is an official publication of United States Masters Swimming, Inc., the national governing body for Masters Swimming in the United States.
+Additional copies of this book may be purchased at a cost of \$10 from the USMS National Office at the above address.

-Copyright 2011 by United States Masters Swimming Inc. Portions of this book are reprinted with permission from USA Swimming Rules and Regulations (Copyright 2011).
+Copyright 2015 by United States Masters Swimming Inc. Portions of this book are reprinted with permission from USA Swimming Rules and Regulations (copyright 2015).